abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

     background: gray
     pricing_plans:
       - title: Develop your digital strategy
-        subtitle: Create a strategy for success in the digital era.
         price: ''
         details: >
           We do the hard work to make it simple.
 See what's next